 - Very Affordable Rents (calculated at 30% of your monthly income)

 - Service Coordinator on-site to assist you with changing needs

 - Affordable senior housing for low-income seniors 62+

-Episcopal Homes does not discriminate on the basis of race, color, creed, religion, sex, national origin, familial status, disability, marital status or status with regard to public assistance.
+Episcopal Homes does not discriminate on the basis of race, color, creed, religion, sex, gender identity, sexual orientation, national origin, familial status, disability, marital status or status with regard to public assistance.